CodeMark24/Hostel-Management-System/README.md

 ## License

 This is an educational project.
-Contact the developer for usage permissions.
+Contact the developer (Me) for usage permissions.

-## Support

-For issues or questions about the system, contact the hostel administration or IT support team.

-## Developer Notes

-- Built with NetBeans IDE using JFrame forms
-- Uses Swing components for GUI
-- MySQL database for data persistence
-- Client-server architecture for remote access
-- PDF generation using iText library
-- Date selection using JCalendar components